 Do You Want to Measure Heart Rate?

 If yes, and many runners consider heart rate training an essential component of their fitness plan, you’ll need a model that comes with a heart rate monitor (HRM) or where it is available as an optional extra.
-The newer versions are better at minimising drop-outs and spikes.
+The newer versions are better at minimizing drop-outs and spikes.

-What Other Running Data do You Want to Track?
+What do Other Running Data You Want to Track?

 Think carefully about the information you want to track now and in the future as your fitness progresses.
 Once you get beyond the absolute novice stage you’re likely to want more variety, and challenges, in your runs.